In honor of tomorrow’s game, I’m reblogging a post from May 2012, a tribute to my German heritage.

 I wipe the outside of the bag with my gluestick hands and cut a hole in the corner of the bag before heading to the pot-o-lust.
 I squeeze a stream of glue into the water and it immediately shreds into a zillion tiny blobs resembling couscous.
 Not enough flour!

 I whip the bag over to the table and squeeze the remainder back into the bowl.
 Add flour.
 Grab new plastic bag.
 Pour a substance that now looks a little more like dough back into the bag.
 Drop a blob onto the floor.
 Step on blob.
 Slice the corner off the bag and head back to the pot.
 I will bend this amoebic slime to my will!!

 I squeeze.
 Reasonable lengths of wide noodle dough give themselves up to the pot.
 But I get impatient with the slow extrusion rate.
 I squeeze harder.
-The corner slit bursts open wide.
-The rest of the dough falls into the water in a lump the size of a baseball, and my right hand drops into the pot of boiling water.
+The corner slit bursts wide open.
+The dough plops into the water in a lump the size of a softball, and my right hand drops into the boiling pot of Hell.

 The noodles and glueball boil.

 I curse the Germans and their common food.
 I curse the foodies who falsely raved at the no-brainer recipe.
 I curse myself for being German, for being my mother’s daughter, for being too proud—because as we all know, it goes before a scalding.

 I curse because I have to take the noodles out before they overcook.

 Cut to the chase.
 They were less chewy but still the consistency of mediocre gnocchi.
 And fairly bland even with a dousing of butter.
 So this is where the cheese comes in.